hbatistuzzo/natty_or_not/README.md

 That's a lot of information, but it should give you an idea of what's happening behind the scenes in Gretel.
 If you have any specific questions or concerns, feel free to ask!
 ```

 Wow, thank you Blackbox.
-Already the scorpe of what I've accomplished in under 10 minutes using AI tools is starting to settle.
+Already the scope of what I've accomplished in under 10 minutes using AI tools is starting to settle.
 And it's somewhat _unsettling_ har har har har!

 Gretel is highly customizable.
 I've trained a couple of new models, tweaking here and there, and managed to create a synthetic dataset of excelent quality.
 This is not my subjective opinion, it's from the quality report, which ultimately means that Gretel managed to create a dataset that not only has the same shape and size of the original, but that also preserves the same overarching structure _and_ insights: